3salles/focuson/README.md

 * Life bar - If the user don't complete a task, will lose HP.
 If life bar become 0, the user will lost 1 level XP and the amouted XP.

-* Rewards - In each level up, the user wins rewards (without deployment yet).

 ### :art: Layout